-These 11 men wrote this preamble to the original Constitution of the Fraternity: “Recognizing the necessity of, and the mutual benefits to be derived from an Organization devoted to the sciences of pharmacy and chemistry, a careful investigation into, and a free discussion of subjects relative to the same; we do agree to form an association and for its government to adopt the following Constitution and By-Laws.”
+These 11 men wrote this preamble to the original Constitution of the Fraternity: “Recognizing the necessity of, and the mutual benefits to be derived from an organization devoted to the sciences of pharmacy and chemistry, a careful investigation into, and a free discussion of subjects relative to the same; we do agree to form an association and for its government to adopt the following Constitution and By-Laws….”

-Originally the Fraternity was called Phi Chi.
-At the second meeting of the society a motion was made to change the name to Phi Delta Chi, but at that time, the motion failed.
-However, two medical fraternities founded in 1889 and 1894 also took on the name Phi Chi.
-Shortly after the turn of the century these two medical fraternities merged into one retaining the name Phi Chi.
-There was some disagreement as to who had the right to the name, but members of the pharmacy group to consider the name Phi Delta Chi.
+Originally, our Fraternity was called Phi Chi, recalling the words Pharmacy and Chemistry.
+At the second meeting of the society, a motion was made to change the name to Phi Delta Chi, but the motion failed.
+Meanwhile, two medical fraternities founded in 1889 and 1894 also took the name Phi Chi, perhaps evoking Physic and Chirurgery.
+Shortly after the turn of the century, these two medical fraternities merged into one, retaining the name Phi Chi.
+There was disagreement as to who had the right to the name, but members of the pharmacy group reconsidered the name Phi Delta Chi.

 By 1909, the Fraternity had grown to 14 Chapters.
 When they met in Grand Council at Chicago in March 1909, they proposed to change the name of the Fraternity to Phi Delta Chi, rather than pursue the disagreement with the medical fraternity.
 This change was ratified and took effect March 1, 1910, during Grand Council in New York City.